ATNU/jane-loraine/README.md

 # Jane Loraine's Recipe Book
 This website has been created by the RSE team to display Jane Loraine's Recipe Book as transcribed by students.
 Each academic year students will transcribe more of the book and their work will be added to the website.
-The students will produce XML to be added to the previous year's XML file.
+The students will produce TEI XML to be added to the previous year's XML file.
 The XML will be processed into HTML using XSLT before being inserted into the website.
+Whatever file is named 'loraine.html' will be used for the website, see instructions below.

 The website is styled using a CSS file (index.css).
-No additional frameworks have been used to make the styling as accessible as possible.

 ## GitHub pages
 [GitHub](https://github.com/) hosts repositories (folders) of code and is used by software developers for version control and sharing their code.
 The code for the Jane Loraine website is stored in a